platformsh-examples/platformsh-example-parseit/README.md

-#Example Parse.com Configuration for Platform.Sh
+# Minimalistic Example Parse.com Configuration for Platform.sh

-Parse are retiring their service .. and people will need to find alternate methods to host their code (while probably migrating to some other service).
+Parse  retired their service .. and people will need to find alternate methods to host their code (while probably migrating to some other service).

-Anyway,  Platform.sh has everything that is needed to run a Parse server (unlike  other providers you don't need an external service for MongoDB).
+Platform.sh has everything that is needed to run a Parse server (unlike  other providers you don't need an external service for MongoDB).

-Currently mongodb is hardcoded in start command, but it's fine.
-Not gonna change.

-Configuration:
+## Starting a new project

+To start a new project based on this template, follow these 3 simple steps:

+1. Clone this repository locally.
+You may optionally remove the `origin` remote or remove the `.git` directory and re-init the project if you want a clean history.

+2. Create a new project through the Platform.sh user interface and select "Import an existing project" when prompted.

+3. Run the provided Git commands to add a Platform.sh remote and push the code to the Platform.sh repository.

+That's it!
+You now have a working "hello world" level project you can build on.

+## Using as a reference

+You can also use this repository as a reference for your own projects, and borrow whatever code is needed.
+The most important parts are the `.platform.app.yaml` file and the `.platform` directory.

+## Configuration
+Configuration (assuming you have the platform.sh CLI installed):

-`platform variable:set APP_ID this_is_my_app_id`
+`platform variable:set env:APP_ID this_is_my_app_id`
-`platform variable:set MASTER_KEY this_is_my_master_key`
+`platform variable:set env:MASTER_KEY this_is_my_master_key`

 To test: